"Nov. 12, 2012 -- The requirement to fast before a cholesterol check can be a major inconvenience.

 - A fibric acid medicine for lowering cholesterol called gemfibrozil

-- If you are a woman of childbearing age, you should use an effective method of birth control to prevent pregnancy while using VYTORIN.
+- are pregnant or plan to become pregnant.
+VYTORIN may harm your unborn baby.
+If you are a woman of childbearing age, you should use an effective method of birth control to prevent pregnancy while using VYTORIN.
+If you become pregnant while taking VYTORIN, stop taking VYTORIN and call your doctor.

 What should I tell my doctor before and while taking VYTORIN?